 Hey all.
 Scott here.
 And I’m always trending on Youtube because I’m so awesome.

-As I said in my Anituber list, this guy is pretty much what I wish Gigguk was, because broadly speaking, Scott isn’t that much different from Garnt in terms of presentation and deep dives into certain subjects.
+This guy is pretty much what I wish Gigguk was, because broadly speaking, Scott isn’t that much different from Garnt in terms of presentation and deep dives into certain subjects.
 But Scott’s humor isn’t just good because he stays away from meme humor, because let’s face it, I can do that too and I’m not a funny bloke at all.
 It’s good because it’s so unique in a way that only he can really do.
 If there’s one video that sums up everything great about Scott, it’s the one about Tinder.

 It’s not even video-game related, and yet I love how fucking positive he is throughout the entire video whilst clearly doing things you shouldn’t be doing on Tinder or dating apps or just any part of real life in general, and that it keeps escalating to that final punchline.
 Whenever one of my friends goes through a bad breakup, I always recommend that video just to cheer them up.